Owlput/OwlPort-Desktop/README.md

  - Similar to Windows, Tauri needs a browser engine to render the UI properly, which is `webkit2gtk` in this case.
  - Please refer to [official documentation](https://tauri.app/v1/guides/getting-started/prerequisites#setting-up-linux) of Tauri for more information to setup for developing Tauri applications.

+## Bodyless development
+Bodyless mode is selected(or rather, body-full mode is deselected) when execute `yarn vite` without bringing up tauri CLI(nor Rust toolchain) first.
+In this mode, all calls through tauri IPC from frontend code will result in error.
+In this mode, all errors relates to IPC calls is suppressed.